4.7 out of 12k+ reviews

 Once you are approved by a qualified medical practitioner, you’ll receive your Washington medical marijuana certification via U.S. mail within 7 to 10 days.
 Once you receive this form, you can visit a dispensary to register with the state and receive your tax benefit.

-With NuggMD, you are ONLY charged for your evaluation if you are approved.
-We believe everyone deserves access to a qualified medical cannabis practitioner, and the cost of an evaluation shouldn’t be a barrier.
+With NuggMD, if you’re not approved get your money back, automatically.
+We believe everyone deserves access to a qualified medical cannabis doctor, and the cost of an evaluation shouldn’t be a barrier.

 You can see any practitioner you choose for your renewal.
 If you have approval for compassionate renewals, you can complete your renewal via telemedicine.